 Look for 120Hz and 240Hz screens instead of 60Hz.
 Anything below 60HZ would be too low an input.
 Generally, anything higher than 60Hz is better, but don’t let this become a selling point.
 You just don’t want to have to worry about input lag.
 This is important to consider if you want a TV good for playing video games.
 Additionally, some newer TVs for gaming will have a variable refresh rate, which can automatically adjust the refresh rate to make sure the user gets excellent picture quality.

 Nearly every TV these days has some smart features.
 If you rely on TV smart features instead of a set-top box or console to access apps like Netflix and so on, make sure that your TV has the right smart features and works with your favorite brands and apps.

 We tend to go with Wi-Fi-enabled TVs for convenience.
 But those on a budget might wanna consider those without, like our #5 pick.
 Some of these smart TV platforms also allow for smart home integration, like Google Home.

 Which LED TV Is Right for You

 As often happens, your choice comes down to how much TV you can afford.
-A large OLED TV like those offered by LG and now Panasonic will give you the best blacks and picture possible, but are often incredibly expensive.
+A large OLED TV like those offered by LG and now Panasonic will give you the best blacks and picture possible, but is often incredibly expensive.
 Fortunately, 4K TVs are currently hitting the sweet spot in terms of price, so if you are stuck with traditional LED and a practical budget, look into Samsung and Vizio.
-We put Samsung a bit head because of reliability and features, but Vizio’s options are certainly worth a look, too.
+We put Samsung a bit ahead because of its reliability and features, but Vizio’s options are certainly worth a look, too.